Assam Agricultural University

 Assam Agricultural University (AAU) is an agricultural education state university which was established on 1 April 1969 in Jorhat in the state of Assam, India.
-The jurisdiction of the university extends to the entire State of Assam with regard to teaching, research and extension education in the field of agriculture and allied sciences.
-The university has a number of campuses with its headquarters at Borbheta, Jorhat.
+The jurisdiction of the university extends to the entire state of Assam with regard to teaching, research and extension education in the field of agriculture and allied sciences.
+The university has a number of campuses, with its headquarters at Borbheta, Jorhat.

 Colleges

+After the Assam Assembly passed the Veterinary And Fishery University Bill, the government decided to form a new university by merging the existing veterinary colleges in the state and the fishery college at Raha.
+This new University will consist of five Krishi Vigyan Kendra's viz., Kamrup, Barpeta, Baksa, North Lakhimpur and Morigaon under it and the two research stations viz., Mandira and Byrnihat.

 The university has faculties and colleges all over Assam: